-Drugs are chemicals that tap into the brain’s communication system and disrupt the way nerve cells normally send, receive, and process information.
-There are at least two ways that drugs are able to do this: (1) by imitating the brain’s natural chemical messengers, and/or (2) by overstimulating the “reward circuit” of the brain.
+Drugs are chemicals that tap into the brain’s communication system.
+This disrupts the way nerve cells normally send, receive, and process information.
+There are at least two ways that drugs are able to do this.
+1 by imitating the brain’s natural chemical messengers.
+2 and/or by overstimulating the “reward circuit” of the brain.

 Other drugs, such as cocaine or methamphetamine, can cause the nerve cells to release abnormally large amounts of natural neurotransmitters, or prevent the normal recycling of these brain chemicals, which is needed to shut off the signal between neurons.
 This disruption produces a greatly amplified message that ultimately disrupts normal communication patterns.

 Brain’s reward system

 Nearly all drugs, directly or indirectly, target the brain’s reward system by flooding the circuit with dopamine.
 Dopamine is a neurotransmitter present in regions of the brain that control movement, emotion, motivation, and feelings of pleasure.